Black Bean Frittata Bites is a great recipe for Back to School, Back to Healthy Eating Routine. Alberta Pulse Growers have sponsored this post!

 - Add the beans and vegetables.

-- using 1/4 measuring cup scoop into mini muffin pan.
-Should make approximately 24 mini muffins.
+- Scoop about a 1/4 cup of the mixture into mini muffin pans.
+Should make approximately 24 egg bites.

 - Top with shredded cheddar and mozzarella cheese.